Automated Profile Inference with Language Model Agents: Datasets Construction

-\mypara{Twitter Users} In Figure~\ref{fig:twitter_users}, we display the top 100 most-followed individual accounts on Twitter platform according to this website\footnote{\url{https://notcommon.com/most-followed/twitter}}.
-To retrieve tweets from these users, we use the official Twitter/X API\footnote{\url{https://developer.x.com/en/docs/x-api}}, subscribing to the Basic plan, and utilize the Tweepy library\footnote{\url{https://www.tweepy.org/}} to handle the exceptions and API limits.
-Although the free plan of Twitter APIs or web scraping tools can also be used for tweet retrieval, these methods are subject to strict request limits and may trigger Twitter’s anti-scraping detection.
-The dataset was collected on July 29, 2024.
+To retrieve tweets from these users, we employed the official Twitter/X API\footnote{\url{https://developer.x.com/en/docs/x-api}} under the Basic plan, using the Tweepy library\footnote{\url{https://www.tweepy.org/}} to manage exceptions and API rate limits.
+To mitigate data contamination, we restricted the dataset to tweets posted after January 1, 2024.
+Tweets from verified users were collected on July 29, 2024, and tweets from researchers and students were collected on April 1, 2025.